front-end-captain/cursor-multi-line/README.md

 ---

-Created by Leonard Pauli, 6 apr 2019
+Created by Front-end-captain, 12 apr 2020

 **Enjoy!**